kubernetes-sigs/kwok/site/content/en/docs/generated/apis.md

 </td>
 <td>
 <p>DisableKubeControllerManager is the flag to disable kube-controller-manager.
-is the default value for flag &ndash;disable-kube-controller-manager and env KWOK_DISABLE_KUBE_CONTROLLER_MANAGER</p>
+is the default value for flag &ndash;disable-kube-controller-manager and env KWOK_DISABLE_KUBE_CONTROLLER_MANAGER
+Deprecated: Use Disable instead</p>
 </td>
 </tr>
 <tr>